 Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

 Three individual NCAA Championships qualifiers and 16 new school records highlighted the 2011-12 season for Purdue.
-Emily Fogle and Lauren Roth both made their second appearances at the NCAA Championships, where they were joined by freshman Rhiannon Sheets.
+Emily Fogle and Lauren Roth both made their second appearances at the NCAA Championships, where they were joined by Sheets as a freshman.
 One day after scoring in the 100 breaststroke, Fogle won the consolation final of the 200 breaststroke at the national championship meet to garner her second Honorable Mention All-America award of the weekend.

 The Boilermakers' 16 new records established in 2011-12 featured seven individual team benchmarks, seven individual freshman bests and two relay records.
 Purdue has now set new school records in every swimming during Klinge's tenure.
 Nine swimmers also represented the program at the 2012 U.S. Olympic Team Trials in Omaha.

 Fogle, Roth and Sheets accounted for 10 of the 14 new individual marks.
 Sheets broke school benchmarks in the 100 and 200 butterfly, times that doubled as new freshman records.
 Her season-best swims in the 100 and 200 freestyle were also first-year marks.

 Francesca Marr did not join the team until January but still managed to also post a Purdue-record time in the 400 IM at the Big Ten Championships that doubled as a freshman record.